nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 [ series1, series2, ... ]
 ```

-A series can either be raw data or an object with properties.
+A series can either to raw data or an object with properties.
 The raw
 data format is an array of points:

 ```js